Convergence of the Yamabe flow on manifolds with minimal boundary: Preliminary results and long-time existence

 \section{Preliminary results and long-time existence}

 \begin{notation} In the rest of this paper, $M^n$ will denote a compact manifold of dimension $n\geq 3$ with boundary $\d M$, and $g_0$ will denote a background Riemannian metric on $M$.
-We will denote by $B_r(x)$ the metric ball in $M$ of radius $r$ with center $x\in M$.
+We will denote by $B_r(x)$ the metric ball in $M$ of radius $r$ with center $x\in M$ (observe that $B_r(x)$ intersects $\d M$ when $g_{g_0}(x,\d M)<r$).

 For any Riemannian metric $g$ on $M$, $\eta_g$ will denote the inward unit normal vector to $\d M$ with respect to $g$ and $\Delta_g$ the Laplace-Beltrami operator.

 If $z_0\in \Rn$, we set $B_r^+(z_0)=\{z\in\Rn\,;\:|z-z_0|< r\}$,